 I’ll be honest- my time management skills could use some work.

 I especially struggled after starting a blog- to the point where I felt like a failure as a stay at home mom.
-Learning to balance blogging and being a stay at home mom wasn’t easy at first.
+Learning to balance running a business at home, homeschooling, and being a stay at home mom wasn’t easy.
 Working at home was a goal for me, but I also knew that if I wanted to work at home and be a stay at home mom; I needed to create an effective time management plan.

 Creating my time management plan meant that I had to factor in a few things: